arcada-uas/using-puhti-demo/README.md

 ![img.png](pics/img-03.png)

-In the Puhti terminal create a new directory if not exist and make it `pwd`
+In the Puhti terminal create a new directory if not exist and make it `cwd`

 ```
 mkdir -p ~/puhti-work; cd ~/puhti-work